-We used interest rate futures to hedge unwanted rate risks relative to the benchmark.
-The importance of derivatives in the investment process is small, as derivatives are only used for hedging unwanted risks relative to the benchmark.
+Interest rate futures: to take active macro views and also to hedge unwanted rate risks relative to the benchmark.

+The importance of derivatives in the investment process is significant, as derivatives are often used for the purpose of taking active positions versus the benchmark.